 Thank you for requesting this excerpt from my new book, Sex after Grief: Navigating Your Sexuality after Losing Your Beloved.
-Be sure to be notified when the book comes out by subscribing to my newsletter.
+You can order an autographed copy of this book here.
 My warmest wishes to you during this devastating time. —Joan Price

 Myths about Sex and Grieving